Cascading Dark Energy: The Two-Field Setup

 In this work, we focus on the two-field realization of the CDE model, which consists of two dynamical scalar fields with canonical kinetic terms.
 The first Friedmann equation for a flat FRW Universe in this setup takes the following form

 where $H=\dot{a}/a$ is the Hubble parameter and $M_{\rm P}\equiv1/\sqrt{8\pi G}$ is the reduced Planck mass.
 Furthermore, $\rho_{\rm m}$ and $\rho_{\rm r}$ denote the energy densities of matter and radiation, respectively.
 The energy densities of the scalar field $\phi$ and $\chi$ are respectively denoted by $\rho_{\phi}$ and $\rho_{\chi}$.
-It should be noted that in our work, we assume that the neutrinos to be massless, and therefore their contribution is included in the energy density of radiation component.
-The more general treatment of this setup requires also the inclusion of the massive neutrinos, and this possibility may be taken into account in the future extensions of our scenario.
+It should be noted that in our work, we assume that the neutrinos are massless, and therefore their contribution is included in the energy density of the radiation component.
+The more general treatment of this setup requires also the inclusion of the massive neutrinos, and this possibility may be taken into account in future extensions of our scenario.
+It should also be noted that no definitive value for the mass of neutrinos has been reported so far.

 The energy densities of matter and radiation vary with scale factor as follows

 where $\rho_{{\rm m} i}$ and $\rho_{{\rm r}i}$ are the energy densities of matter and radiation, respectively, at the initial scale factor $a_i$ that we take it deep inside in the radiation dominated era.
 We normalize these quantities as follows